 For some women, symptoms of nausea are worse on an empty stomach.
 It can be helpful to eat small, bland meals throughout the day (avoid spicy, fatty, or acidic foods if these seem to increase your symptoms).

 For some women, the aftertaste and burn after vomiting can contribute even further to feelings of nausea, so keeping a toothbrush and mouthwash handy can keep you and your breath feeling clean and fresh.
 This will also have the added benefit of reducing the acidity of your mouth, which can irritate the soft tissue of your mouth and erode your teeth if left alone.
 Spearmint can also help reduce feelings of nausea, so a pack of gum may help in a pinch.

 Moving Beyond Morning Sickness

 While pregnancy is a beautiful thing, morning sickness is not.
 We here at UpSpring would like to congratulate you on your pregnancy, and we hope that the info above helps you avoid feeling sick.
-We've formulated our Nausea Relief Kit and our Nausea Relief Drops to help you treat your morning symptoms safely, naturally, and quickly so that you can focus on what really matters – you are about to start the most amazing (and challenging) job in the world.
+We've formulated our Stomach Settle Drops to help you treat your morning symptoms naturally and quickly so that you can focus on what really matters – you are about to start the most amazing (and challenging) job in the world.
 You are going to be a mother.
 And I think we can agree that, no matter how many times you wake up running to the bathroom, it's totally worth it.